How do interest only lifetime mortgages differ from normal lifetime mortgages?

 Andy Wilson is seeing a growing number of approaches for lifetime interest only mortgages loan from clients who have such normal interest only mortgages with a mainstream lender.
 Their terms are ending and they do not have the means to pay off the outstanding mortgage.
 It is estimated that 40,000 interest only mortgages a year will mature up to 2034, with many in this situation.

-Often this is because a previous vehicle such as an endowment policy has been cancelled and surrendered, and the proceeds spent.
+Often this is because a previous repayment product such as an endowment policy has been cancelled and surrendered, and the proceeds spent.
 In other cases the borrowers may have planned to ‘trade down’ at retirement, but now do not wish to move to a lower value property at all.
 Many wish to stay in their current home throughout their retirement.

 An attractive option is continuing to meet some or all of the interest payments without fear of losing the home, being repossessed or having a fixed mortgage end date.
 Added to this, the option to stop paying the payments when they can no longer afford them is very reassuring.
 Andy can help retired clients remain in their own home, for life, with financial security and peace of mind.